 - When spiking the ball, constrain the space to half the court in the defensive zone, so the hitter must adapt their solution

-- When passing have your teammate move, so the bump or set pass is adjusted
+- During passing activities, have teammates move, so the athlete must adjust the bump or set pass

 - Limit the number of touches before the ball is returned

-Another key takeaway that is often forgotten is that instructions & guidance are constraints.
-So the amount, timing, & what’s said matters.
-Words can be used to educate their attention & intention, which undoubtedly shapes how they interact with the world.
-It’s important to remember the athletes perceive invitations based on their own action capabilities, so their insight for practice design is very helpful.
+Another key takeaway that is often forgotten is that instructions and guidance are constraints.
+So the amount, timing, and what is said are impactful.
+Words can be used to educate their attention and intention, which undoubtedly shapes how they interact with the world.
+It’s important to remember that the athletes perceive invitations based on their own action capabilities, so their insight for practice design is very helpful.
 Including the athlete’s ideas in training is a simple shift towards a more athlete-centered approach.